-- Suggest a way out- use ASEAN model as a comparative guideline to resolve issues.
+- Suggest a way out- use the ASEAN model as a comparative guideline to resolve issues.

 B) The frequency of earthquakes appears to have increased in the Indian subcontinent.
 However, India’s preparedness for mitigating their impact has significant gaps.
 Critically discuss various aspects.

 - Discuss the causes and instances of increase in the frequency of earthquakes in the Indian subcontinent in brief (One should know the basics of the earthquake.)

 - Proceed to critique India’s disaster management policy with regard to earthquakes.

 - Bring out its loopholes, flawed implementation etc and at the same time balance it out by highlighting the positive changes and recent achievements in the field of earthquake preparedness, mitigation and rehabilitation.

-- Back your critique with evidences and examples.
+- Back your critique with evidence and examples.